SushiStar/Snippets/cpp_scripts/notes/ReturningValues.md

-#Returning values by value, reference, and address
+#Returning value:q:s by value, reference, and address
 ###Return by value
 When to use return by value:
 - When returning variables that were declared inside the function